 Gold Run Nordic Center

-More than 40 kilometers of wonderfully groomed Breckenridge Nordic skiing trails and snowshoe-specific trails await all abilities at this Nordic Center nestled on the mountain below the ski resort.
+More than 40 kilometers of wonderfully groomed Breckenridge Nordic ski and snowshoe-specific trails await all abilities at this Nordic Center nestled below the ski resort.
 At the base of the Ten Mile Range, one half-mile from Main Street on Ski Hill Road, idyllic trails weave through the gorgeous Cucumber Gulch Nature Preserve for great views, wildlife viewing and peaceful quiet in the surrounding National Forest.

-The town’s interconnected trail system offers countless miles of trails to be explored on Nordic skis, touring skis or snowshoes.
+Breckenridge’s interconnected trail system offers countless miles of trails to be explored on Nordic skis, touring skis or snowshoes.
 These same trails can be hiked or biked in the summer, but during the winter months they provide amazing access to the vast winter backcountry.
-Breckenridge has hikes for every ability level at various distances.
-Gear can be rented through Breck’s Nordic centers; local shops throughout town can also get you equipped for a day of exploring.
+Breckenridge has winter hikes for every ability level at various distances.
+Gear can be rented through Breckenridge’s Nordic centers and local shops throughout town.
 Not sure where to go?
-Trail maps are available at the Breckenridge Welcome Center at 203 S. Main Street or can be downloaded here.
-Call 877-864-0868 for more information.
+Winter Trail maps are available online or at the Breckenridge Welcome Center on Main Street.

 If exploring some historic mining ruins on your own is more your style, the Breckenridge trail system offers hundreds of miles of ungroomed trails to explore.
 Breckenridge Heritage Alliance opens the doors to the Bunk House on Iowa Hill for snowshoers on their winter tour and through French Gulch as a private option.

 The Continental Divide Land Trust offers occasional winter snowshoe outings to protected open space properties with the opportunity to learn about Breckenridge’s conservation efforts, mining history, and local wildlife.